Robinlovelace/open-gat/README.md

 geographically specific and presented in clear and accurate geographic visualisations (Pensa, Masala, and Lami 2013). <!-- Todo: add refs -->

-The stages represented in Figure <a href="#fig:schematic">1</a> have been criticized for being simplistic, linear and ‘top-down’, with particularly strong criticisms focusing on the lack of stages for impact assessment and public participation (Löfgren, Nilsson, and Johansson 2018; Tornberg and Odhage 2018), and more sophisticated representations
+The stages represented in Figure <a href="#fig:schematic">1.1</a> have been criticized for being simplistic, linear and ‘top-down,’ with particularly strong criticisms focusing on the lack of stages for impact assessment and public participation (Löfgren, Nilsson, and Johansson 2018; Tornberg and Odhage 2018), and more sophisticated representations